 Produces a much more mild cannabis taste that many people preferPulls fewer plant compounds, resulting in a less full-spectrum experience

-What is the Green Dragon Tincture?
+What is the Green Dragon?

 A traditional cannabis tincture called the Green Dragon involves combining cannabis flowers and alcohol in a vessel and letting them sit and steep for a prolonged period, with no freezing required.